zacx-z/jDirector/README.md

 d.wait(1000).logStart().fadeToBlack(5).log("over");
 ```

-`upgrade` may throw an error due to a name conflict.
+`extend` may throw an error due to a name conflict.

 The body of the command should return a `Future` object, which can be created by `makeFuture` or the helper function `justNow`.